DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/image_instructions.md

 * software catalogue: soca_
 * glossary: glos_

-5. Don’t put images in the folder which are not linked in the text.
+<b>Don’t put images in the folder which are not linked in the text.</b>

 Images specifications:
 RGB and 300 dpi
 .svg if not a vector than .tiff